bartelink/FunDomain/README.md

 As part of this, the Command Handler and other aspects have been revised to be able to work consistenly across both GES and NES (and assumes stores to be `async`).

 **NB THIS IS ONLY A FORK - while most ideas will hopefully make it in (as issues/PRs) into `FsUno.Prod`, the aim continues to be to have the actual showcase be `FsUno.Prod`**

+# Building

+Run `./build.cmd` to verify clean build and/or restore packages

 # Feature Notes vs FsUno.Prod